matrix-org/synapse/contrib/docker/README.md

 * ``SYNAPSE_REPORT_STATS``, set this variable to `yes` to enable anonymous statistics reporting back to the Matrix project which helps us to get funding.
-* ``SYNAPSE_RECAPTCHA_PUBLIC_KEY``, set this variable to the recaptcha public key in order to enable recaptcha upon registration
+* ``SYNAPSE_RECAPTCHA_PUBLIC_KEY``, set this variable to the recaptcha public key in order to enable recaptcha upon registration.
-* ``SYNAPSE_RECAPTCHA_PRIVATE_KEY``, set this variable to the recaptcha private key in order to enable recaptcha upon registration
+* ``SYNAPSE_RECAPTCHA_PRIVATE_KEY``, set this variable to the recaptcha private key in order to enable recaptcha upon registration.
+* ``SYNAPSE_TURN_URIS``, set this variable to the coma-separated list of TURN uris to enable TURN for this homeserver.
+* ``SYNAPSE_TURN_SECRET``, set this to the TURN shared secret if required.

 Shared secrets, these will be initialized to random values if not set: